status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 ### Why Nimbus?

 In a sentence, Nimbus aims to be an ethereum client for resource-restricted devices.
-You can use Nimbus to run a validator on eth2.

-It is open sourced at [github.com/status-im/nimbus](github.com/status-im/nimbus).
-Development progress and updates can be viewed on the [Nimbus blog](https://our.status.im/tag/nimbus/).
+Because we believe that the largest deployment of Ethereum will be on embedded systems, Nimbus is being designed to perform well on IoT and personal mobile devices, including older smartphones with resource-restricted hardware.

+Although Nimbus will support full and archival nodes, its main implementation will be as a light client, with a focus on Proof of Stake and sharding.

+All our code is open source; we encourage you to keep track of our activity on [github.com/status-im/nimbus](github.com/status-im/nimbus)) and keep up to date with our progress through the [Nimbus blog](https://our.status.im/tag/nimbus/).

 ## Get in touch

 Need help with anything?
-Join us on [Status](https://join.status.im/nimbus-general) or [Discord](https://discord.gg/9dWwPnG)!
+Join us on [Status](https://join.status.im/nimbus-general) and [Discord](https://discord.gg/9dWwPnG)!

 ## Disclaimer